pubnub/chat-engine-tutorial/README.md

-# PubNub Chat Engine Tutorial
+# PubNub ChatEngine Tutorial

-Hey there and welcome to the PubNub Chat Engine tutorial.
-Today we'll be walking through the steps to build a super charged chat application with PubNub Chat Engine.
+Hey there and welcome to the PubNub ChatEngine tutorial.
+Today we'll be walking through the steps to build a super charged chat application with PubNub ChatEngine.

-## What is PubNub Chat Engine
+## What is PubNub ChatEngine

-The PubNub Chat Engine is a new Javascript framework that sits on top of the PubNub SDK.
+The PubNub ChatEngine is a new Javascript framework that sits on top of the PubNub SDK.
 PubNub data stream network for creating applications.
-PubNub Chat Engine wraps those tools into handy features made especially for chat applications.
+PubNub ChatEngine wraps those tools into handy features made especially for chat applications.

 ## What is PubNub?